 Over the years, I witnessed potentially productive regions being withdrawn for the most trivial reasons and it became apparent that the government sought to withdraw regions with mineral potential by using National Park, wilderness and roadless designations, the rare and endangered species act, and any other act they could dream up.
 Potentially, the greatest mineralized region on the planet is now incorporated in Yellowstone National Park.
 And the more recent Roadless designations have also been misguided.
 All of the lands incorporated into Roadless withdrawals that I visited are crisscrossed by dozens of roads.
 With the Federal government being out of control, the State Government didn’t want to be left behind and periodically flexed its bureaucratic muscles.
 Most notable was the purchase of private land by the State so the bureaucrats could enclose the State’s largest known gold deposit into a historic site without considering any geological studies (which were available at the time of withdrawal).
 In fact, the legislature purposely avoided geological studies of the Carissa mine as the author of this legislation knew that the property had considerable potential and wanted to eliminate controversy.
 Thus the legislation was snuck through the bureaucratic halls in Cheyenne and Wyoming’s largest known gold deposit was scheduled to be demolished to produce a picnic site for a few dozen tourists, rather than create high-paying jobs and recover significant severance taxes on gold production.
 Does the government have our best interests in mind?
 I doubt that.

-Hausel often taught prospectors, rock hounds and geologists his methods
+Hausel often taught prospectors, rock hounds and geologists his methods for finding mineral deposits. |

 Where the American Indians failed, the government succeeded.
 In 2003, after some press releases about discovery of a major opal deposit had been released by my office (Cedar Ridge deposit), it became apparent that the US Bureau of Land Management looked to withdraw this discovery to protect a desolate area filled with sagebrush and pump-jacks.
 But this became even more obvious when one realizes that the BLM had no idea where in the state this opal deposit was located – but they still wanted to withdraw the land and protect anything they could dream up.
 After I had sampled the 16 mi2 region, I purposely kept the opal discovery site secret so that all citizens of the US could have equal opportunity to stake claims on a major gem and decorative stone deposit.
 Before the report was released, I was called by the BLM who demanded to know the location prior to the report’s release.
 I refused.
 Even so, as soon as the report was released, the BLM went to work to try to stop the public from staking claims and exploring for commercial opal deposits.
 They championed a non-indigenous flower as a reason to protect this desolate area from prospectors.
 But this was not the first time the government showed their intentions to keep the public mineral wealth from the public.